powhwee/stream-fastvlm/README.md

 -   `--conv-mode`: The conversation template to use (e.g., `qwen_2`, `llava_v1`).
 Default: `"qwen_2"`.
 -   `--temperature`, `--top_p`, `--num_beams`: Standard model generation parameters.

-## Acknowledgements

-This project utilizes components and concepts from the LLaVA (Large Language and Vision Assistant) project.
-Please refer to their repository for details on their license and original work.